AaronLiftig/TravelingSalesman/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iii) That simulation that yields the shortest distance becomes part of main solution.<br /><br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iv) Other temporary virtual connections are disregarded.<br /><br />

+### It appears that one of the shortcomings of this algorithm occurs when an IP is collinear to the two OPs whose midpoint is the closest option.
+I believe the correct way to counter this is to somehow weigh a collinear point as being infinitely far away.
+### Furthermore, it may generally be best to weigh each midpoint's distance based on the angle that its two OP create with the IP in question.
+### Another way around this may be to use the distance between the perpendicular intersection of the line, which is created by the two OP, and an IP.
+This would ensure that a collinear IP (having a distance of zero) could be counted as infintely far away.

 ## The questions that I seek to answer are:
 ### What are the upper and lower bounds (or best and worst cases) of its time complexity?<br /><br />What types of graphs does this algorithm work for?
 This is where my inspiration from natural physical optimization and the \"vacuum effect\" come from.<br /><br />Furthermore, does the \"vacuum effect\" represent some geometric center where if this effect occurs within the ultimate optimal path, then the algorithm may work?<br /><br />What is the probability that this \"center\" generally falls within the optimal path, and can a Monte Carlo simulation be used to answer this question?<br /><br />